Edwinem/ceres_python_bindings/README.md

 Custom Cost functions work

 ## LICENSE
-Same as Ceres New BSD 2.
+Same as Ceres New BSD.

 ## Credit
 This is just a wrapper over the hard work of the main